wiardvanrij/sshwrapper/README.md

-# SSH wrapper and server information via php
+# SSH wrapper for PHP

 ## Information